chandler96/EBgraph/README.md

 # EBgraph: An Empirical Bayes Approach to Graphon Estimation

-Source code and datasets for paper *An Empirical Bayes Approach to Graphon Estimation.
-Zhanhao Peng, Qing Zhou (2020).*
+Source code and datasets for paper * An empirical Bayes approach to stochastic blockmodels and graphons: shrinkage estimation and model selection.
+Zhanhao Peng, Qing Zhou (2021).*
 The codes were implemented under R 3.6.1.

 ## Data sources: